JuliaLang/julia/doc/stdlib/arrays.rst

 .. function:: similar(array, element_type, dims)

    Create an uninitialized array of the same type as the given array, but with the specified element type and dimensions.
 The second and third arguments are both optional.
 The ``dims`` argument may be a tuple or a series of integer arguments.
-For some special ranges), this function returns a standard ``Array`` to allow operating on elements.
+For some special ``AbstractArray`` objects which are not real containers (like ranges), this function returns a standard ``Array`` to allow operating on elements.

 .. function:: reinterpret(type, A)

    Change the type-interpretation of a block of memory.
-For example, corresponding to ``UInt32(7)`` as a ``Float32``.
+For example, ``reinterpret(Float32, UInt32(7))`` interprets the 4 bytes corresponding to ``UInt32(7)`` as a ``Float32``.
 For arrays, this constructs an array with the same binary data as the given array, but with the specified element type.

 .. function:: eye(A)

-   Constructs an identity matrix of the same dimensions and type as
+   Constructs an identity matrix of the same dimensions and type as ``A``.

 .. function:: eye(A)

-   Constructs an identity matrix of the same dimensions and type as
+   Constructs an identity matrix of the same dimensions and type as ``A``.

 .. function:: eye(A)

-   Constructs an identity matrix of the same dimensions and type as
+   Constructs an identity matrix of the same dimensions and type as ``A``.

 .. function:: linspace(start, stop, n=100)